velocity303/puppet-win_proxy/README.md

 ## Overview

 This module allows the user to modify the settings of their proxies used on Windows machines as set in the Internet Settings snap-in within the Control Panel.
 This module was directly tested against Windows Server 2012 R2 but should work against most Windows versions.
+For reference on this snap-in, please see the following page: http://windows.microsoft.com/en-us/windows/change-ics-internet-settings#1TC=windows-7

 ## Module Description